 Former restaurants can be converted into pop-up restaurants that plan only to be open for a few months, testing out a concept or providing a needed creativity spree for a chef or kitchen crew that has grown tired of the routine and needs a new challenge.
 Immigrants also can add to the restaurant scene.

 One space can be rented out to your city planning department or other governmental units such as the health department that need to do community engagement.
+Set up a little police sub-station with unique fun activities with young people to attempt to increase trust in police.
+Numerous non-profits in your community probably would enjoy the downtown location if they could afford it, and the could provide valuable services in the new location.

 The library might want a little enclave downtown, or even in a different area of downtown if they already have one space.
 The library might want to take advantage of the recent trend toward setting up lending equipment, such as 3-D printers, that are space-eating within a traditional library facility but that further and expand the mission and role of a public library.